davenaylor/postie/readme.txt

 * Many method names have been changed as of 1.4.18.
 Any custom filters may need to be updated.

 == CHANGELOG ==
+= 1.4.22 (2013.01.10) =
+* Fixed a bug where the subject was not being properly decoded when Q-encoding was used.
+* Fixed a bug in #img# caption detection.
+* Fixed a bug where the tag command was picking up too much text.
+* Enhanced the date command to allow times as well.

 = 1.4.21 (2013.01.09) =
 * Removed all Call-time pass-by-references to support PHP 5.4